shivacharan123/rag_agent/README.md

 * UI dashboard (Streamlit / Web)
 * Tool comparison scoring

----

-If you want, I can:

 * Convert this into a **resume-optimized project description**
 * Write **architecture documentation**
 * Add **workflow diagrams**
 * Make a **portfolio case study version**

-Just say the word 👍